AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 | 11 | Type of AF mapping configured for the service account.
 Select the pencil icon next to assign an AF mapping to an AF identity. |
 | 12 | Amount of time before connection times out.
 Select the pencil icon to enter a new time in seconds. |

-   **Note:** After a PI Data Archive server is added, similar information in the table above is displayed in the utility.
+   **Note:** After a Data Archive server is added, similar information in the table above is displayed in the utility.

 ## Open the PI to OCS Agent Configuration Utility